sex and drugs and rock ’n’ roll

 K and I became more and more and more disenchanted — and discussed looking for a place of our own.
 We finally got very serious about moving out after awakening and listening to a late night argument between J and L that was the result of — ahem — erectile disfunction undoubtedly caused by the vast amount of coke J was consuming.

-With her half-day work schedule, K began to look for apartments — we looked at some awful places, but quickly located a $150-a-month rent-controlled apartment that needed a lot of work in Brookline.
+With her half-day work schedule, K began to look for apartments — we looked at some awful places, but quickly located a $150-a-month rent-controlled apartment in Brookline that needed a lot of work.
 Talk about kindness and luck!
 We found it because K’s employers let her borrow the wife’s Harvard University ID in order to use the services of the Harvard University housing office (the husband was a member of the Harvard med school faculty).

 I wasn’t about to tell J until the very last minute, and we arranged to move into the empty apartment two weeks later.